Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 The nodes must be **OFF** before updating the BIOS

-**IMPORTANT:** After the update has completed, the nodes must be turned on and **REMAIN ON FOR AT LEAST 6 MINUTES**

-**NOTE:** The version number reported by Redfish will NOT be updated until the node has fully booted.

 The [`FASUpdate.py script`](FASUpdate_Script.md) can be used to update `bios_active` - use recipe `foxconn_nodeBMC_bios.json`

 To update using a JSON file and the Cray CLI, use this example JSON file and follow the [Updating Paradise Firmware with JSON and the Cray CLI Procedure](#update-paradise-firmware-using-json-file-and-cray-cli)